NicolaLocatelli/Plastic-waste-management/Report.md

 • How does GDP growth influence plastic waste management policies?

-• Which regions show the most effective sustainability strategies, and what can we learn from them?
+• Which regions show the most effective sustainability strategies?

 • Is there a link between higher education levels and better waste management?